How to Get Landscaping Clients: 12 Proven Tactics

 New homeowners need landscaping immediately — the yard's been neglected during the selling process, and they want it looking good.
 Find 3–5 local realtors and offer to do a free cleanup on one of their listings (it helps them sell the house, so they're motivated).
 In return, they hand your card to every buyer at closing.

 A good realtor relationship can send you 5–10 clients per year with zero ongoing marketing cost.
-I have two realtors who've sent me over 30 customers combined in the last five years.
-Close rate: about 50% — because the homeowner trusts their realtor's recommendation.
+Close rate can be strong because the homeowner trusts their realtor's recommendation.

 9. Before/After Portfolio (Free to Build)